opengento/flyimg-akeneo/README.md

 Dockerfile run supervisord command which lunch 2 process nginx and php-fpm

-Now, only for the first time you need to run composer install inside the main container:
+If you cloned the project, for the first time you need to run composer install inside the main container:

 ```sh
 docker exec -it flyimg composer install